-As part of the agency's Capital Improvement Plan (CIP), developed in 2011, AFRH included several projects that involved the rehabilitation of existing vacant buildings for new uses.
+As part of the agency's Capital Improvement Plan (CIP), developed in 2011 and updated in 2012, AFRH included several projects that involved the rehabilitation of existing vacant buildings for new uses.
 The CIP also sets forth a general policy to find viable uses for vacant historic buildings on campus.